-The counselling service is open to any woman over the age of eighteen who is a survivor of sexual violence whether in the past or recently, as a child or as an adult.
-Anyone who defines as a woman will be offered the use of our counselling service.
-In line with OSARCC’s current policy on women-only space, anyone who does not identify as a woman will not be offered counselling support at OSARCC.
-However, every effort will be made to identify appropriate counselling services for men and non-binary people.
+The counselling service is open to any self-identifying woman over the age of eighteen years old who is a survivor of sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.

-All initial queries will be treated in confidence by our counsellor and your details will not be shared with any other organisation.
+All queries will be treated in confidence by our service coordinator and your details will not be shared with any other organisation.

 Any information you share within the counselling service will be kept confidential within OSARCC.
 Some information about women attending counselling may be shared with other OSARCC team members and the clinical supervisors.